duguyue100/transpike/README.md

 + Write a pre-mature version of Spiking ReLU class [2016-02-10]
 + Setup experiments with single image to get reasonable results [TODO]
 + Setup experiments with multiple images to get reasonable results [TODO]
-+ Find a way of setting up a proper classification experiment [TODO]
++ Find a way of setting up a proper classification experiment (MNIST with LeNet now) [2016-02-12]
 + Figure out a way of hooking this modified network with a camera [TODO]
 + Setup experiments as indicated in Python code [TODO]